-If you’re thinking about putting a new roof on your home, your choice of roofing materials has a direct relationship with long you can expect your new roof to last.
+If you’re thinking about putting a new roof on your home, your choice of roofing materials has a direct relationship with how long you can expect your new roof to last.

-Other factors to take into account are regional weather conditions, the design of your home and the amount of routine maintenance the materials will need.
+Other factors to take into account are regional weather conditions, the design of your home, and the amount of routine maintenance the materials will need.

-- Asphalt shingles — Usually, asphalt shingles last about 20 years; but, higher-quality asphalt shingles can be warrantied for up to 50 years.
+Usually, asphalt shingles last about 20 years; but, higher-quality asphalt shingles can be warrantied for up to 50 years.
 However, you can expect to pay more for a premium, long-life product.

-- Metal — The International Association of Certified Home Inspectors projects metal roofing to last between 40 to 80 years.
+The International Association of Certified Home Inspectors projects metal roofing to last between 40 to 80 years.
 The Metal Roofing Alliance gives a life expectancy of at least 40 to 60 years.

 Each of these products is rated for a life expectancy of 100 years or more by both the NAHB and NACHI.
 The underlayment beneath the tiles usually needs to be addressed every 15-20 years, however.

 How long your roof lasts is directly related to the cost of the materials you choose.

 Asphalt shingles are among the least expensive residential roofing products.
-But, Ddifficulty of installation will greatly increase the cost per square foot.
+But, the difficulty of installation will greatly increase the cost per square foot.

 Metal roofing materials are a premium home product, and costs run about two to three times that of asphalt shingles.
 It’s comparable to tile or cedar shakes, but less expensive than slate.

 Simple roofing designs with tile or slate cost about $15-20 per square foot, but more complicated architectural designs and premium slate or tile roofing materials can cost as much as $40-50 per square foot.

 The good news is that they’re much less expensive than natural products; the bad news is that they don’t have a long history of performance benchmarks to analyze.

-Metal roofing materials, including metal shingles, slates, tiles and vertical panels, weigh up to 50% less than asphalt shingles and 75 percent lighter than tiles.
+Metal roofing materials, including metal shingles, slates, tiles, and vertical panels, weigh up to 50% less than asphalt shingles and 75 percent lighter than tiles.

 But, they’re still a popular choice in many parts of the country.
-Pressure-treated shakes will hold up better, and that thick-cut cedar shakes generally last longer than thinner cedar shingles.
+Pressure-treated shakes will hold up better, and thick-cut cedar shakes generally last longer than thinner cedar shingles.

-The main drawback with slate or tile roofing is their weight.
+The main drawback with slate or tile roofing is its weight.
 3/8-inch thick slate or tile can weigh as much as 1,500 pounds per square (a 10-foot by 10-foot area), and each additional 1/8-inch thickness increases the weight by 500 pounds per square.